My Account

 Stage 1: Uncover

-Uncover natural capital dependencies in six sectors and six geographies using ENCORE
+Uncover natural capital dependencies in six sectors and six geographies using ENCORE.

 Stage 2: Evaluate

-Evaluate company biodiversity mitigation using the TNFD framework and disclosures
+Evaluate company biodiversity mitigation using the TNFD framework and disclosures.

-Stage 3: Identify and engage
+Stage 3: Identify and Engage

-Identify and engage with companies that show high-risk biodiversity exposures
+Identify and engage with companies that show high-risk biodiversity exposures.

-Stage 4: Reevaluate and reengage
+Stage 4: Reevaluate and Reengage

-Reevaluate and reengage with these companies to track changes and progress
+Reevaluate and reengage with these companies to track changes and progress.

-Example: Real Estate Company
+Figure 4 | Real Estate Company Example

-Reengage with company for updates
+Reengage with the Company for Updates

 Real estate activities affect: